zacherytcox/stelligent-u/03-iam/README.md

 probably used the AWS web console to get the ARN for each role.
 What could you have done to your CFN template to make that unnecessary?_

+>Could output the role arns as a part of the Outputs section for my Cloudformation.
+Similarly like how I exported values outside in an earlier lab.

 #### Task: Stack Outputs

 Institute that change from the Question above.
 Recreate the stack as per